karcagigergo/challenge-api/README.md

 5. Users have an imported_t and a status field, too.

-6. To schedule CRON first write this command in the command line: 'service cron status' If it says '* cron is not running' type this command into the command-line: sudo service cron start, and then check again with 'service cron status'.
+6. To schedule CRON first write this command in the command line: `service cron status` If it says '* cron is not running' type this command into the command-line: `sudo service cron start`, and then check again with `service cron status`.
 If it says '* cron is running' you can proceed.
-   Type 'bundle exec whenever --clear-crontab' to clear the crontab then type this: "whenever --update-crontab --set environment='development'".
+   Type `bundle exec whenever --clear-crontab` to clear the crontab then type this: `whenever --update-crontab --set environment='development'`.
 This is to update crontab and start scheduling, you can check the crontab file with
-   'crontab -l'
+   `crontab -l`

-7. After these commands every day at 4:30 AM the scheduled task (inject 100 new customers into the database) will be done until User.count reaches 2000.
+7. After these commands every day at 4:30 AM the scheduled task (inject 100 new customers into the database) will be done until `User.count` reaches 2000.